tamari92/kf2-tournament/rules.md

 - [Player Draft](#525---player-draft)

 #### 5.2.1 - Player Sign-ups
 As in [4.1](#41---registration), players sign up to participate in the tournament through the supplied form.
-Sign-ups open the day the tournament is announced and remain open for **28 days.**
+Sign-ups open the day the tournament is announced and remain open for **25 days.** See [3.1](#31---schedule) for more information.

 On the signup form, an option is given that allows the participant to specify their preferred role within the team, either **Captain**, **Co-Captain**, or **Player**.
 Note that a player’s specified preference may not reflect their actual assigned role when the teams are finally established.